 lolder Report post Posted July 19, 2014 (edited) The cars are always using a little EV.
 It's the amount that matters.
 I have a straight flat highway with a 50 mph limit in Naples, FL.
 Except it's not flat.
 Down here, instead of crowning some roads for runoff, they undulate it.
 The road goes up and down about 1 1/2 feet every few hundred yards.
 Most people don't notice it and if they do they think it's sloppy construction.
 It's not, it's planned as at each low point there are drain culverts at the roadside.
 As I traverse these roads in my 2010 on cruise control, EV charges and discharges very slightly with the grade change.
 It's important enough to keep the ICE at a steady load and operating condition that they use EV to smooth it out.
 It's when you get a complete round trip through the EV path of generate-charge-discharge-motor that the big losses occur.
 They are about 30% in Gen1 and are probably only about 20% in Gen 2.
 So when the 35% maximum ICE efficiency drops 30% ( 10.5% ) to about 25%, that's the threshold point to begin using full EV cycling.
 Edited July 19, 2014 by lolder 1 hybridbear reacted to this Quote Share this post Link to post Share on other sites

 larryh Report post Posted July 19, 2014 (edited) This plot shows my 8 mile commute to work in hybrid mode.
 The SOC is the SOC displayed on the 2-D battery icon on the car's display when in hybrid mode.
 Positive power from the motor indicates the motor is propelling the car.
 Negative power indicates the motor is being used for regenerative braking or by the ICE to generate electricity.
 The commute is on city streets with a speed limit of 55 mph.
 Speed is shown in red.
 Ignoring when the ICE is warming up, the ICE only operates between 20 kW and 40 kW in its most efficient operating region--the ICE efficiency is around 35%.
 The excess power beyond what is needed to propel the car is used to charge the HVB.
 When the power required to propel the car is below 15 kW, the car runs in EV mode.
 Since the ICE does not generally operate below 15 kW, I'm not certain what the efficiency is at this power--probably below 25%.
 So as indicated in my previous post, while charging the HVB, the ICE is 35% efficient and the car is able to recover about 72% of that stored energy in EV mode.
 So, 72%*35% = 25% of the energy released by the combustion of gas used to charge the HVB will go to propelling the car later in EV mode.
 EV Mode occurs when less than 15 kW of power is required and the efficiency of the ICE at that power level falls below 25%.
 So it is better to charge the HVB and use the energy later in EV mode rather than to run the ICE in an inefficient operating region.
 Note that when the ICE first starts up, there is a spike in output power from the motor as it assists the ice in accelerating the car.
 Gradually, the power output falls and the motor begins consuming power power from the ICE to charge the HVB.
 Most of the charging of the HVB is done during regenerative braking, converting the kinetic energy of the car provided by the ICE to electricity.
 There are a couple of anomalies where the ICE started and ran at idle speed (1150-1500 rpm) at time 3:10 and 3:11:30.
 I'm not sure why it did that.
 Note the ICE was only at 110 F at the time--so it was not really warmed up.
 When driving at a constant 65 mph on the freeway, the ICE generates about 20 kW of power and after initially charging up the HVB, no further power is used to charge the HVB.
 The car does not operate in EV mode unless there is a significant downgrade and significantly less power is required to propel the car.
-Edited July 19, 2014 by larryh 2 hybridbear and corncobs reacted to this Quote Share this post Link to post Share on other sites
+Edited July 19, 2014 by larryh 2 corncobs and hybridbear reacted to this Quote Share this post Link to post Share on other sites

 larryh Report post Posted July 19, 2014 (edited) The following is a plot of a portion of my commute traveling on the freeway at a constant 65 mph.
 Similar to the previous city driving commute, the ICE operates between 18 and 35 kW.
 The motor operates when the power required is less than 18 kW.
 Until the ICE turns off at 6:50:30, the ICE is charging the HVB while going up a slight hill.
 The car operates in negative split mode at 65 mph.
 So the generator is consuming electrical power (the Gen line is above the x-axis) to provide the torque required for the ICE to transmit its power to the planetary gear system and propel the car.
 The generator is producing mechanical power which is summing with the ICE's power via the planetary gear system The electric motor is consuming mechanical power (Motor line is below the x-axis) to generate electrical power which is fed back to the generator and used to charge the HVB (HVB line is below the x-axis).
 The ICE turns off at 6:50:30 when going down hill.
 The electric motor is now powering the car--propelling the car requires less than 10 kW of power.
 It is more efficient to operate the electric motor here than to use the ICE.
 So you want the ability to have the electric motor power the car at 65 mph At 6:50:40, the ICE starts back up again going up another hill when power requirements exceed 18 kW.
 You can see a large positive spike in the power output from the motor attempting to turn the ring gear of the planetary gear system to start the ICE.
 At the same, you see a large negative spike from the generator as it tries to prevent the sun gear from rotating, allowing the power output from the electric motor to flow to the planet gears and consequently to the ICE to start it.
 Here the electric motor is consuming power from the HVB and the generating is providing power to the HVB.
 We now repeat the original uphill cycle.
 The ICE initially generates about 10 kW more of power than required to propel the car which is used to charge the HVB.
 About 9 kW of power is applied to the HVB.
 At time 6:51:42, there is another downhill.
 At this time, the ICE power has reduced to 20 kW, which is sufficient to propel the car and generate approximately 1.5 kW of power for charging the HVB.
 During the second downgrade, the hill is steep enough to get some regen from the electric motor initially.
 As the hill flattens out and becomes an upgrade, the electric motor provides the power to propel the car until about 18 kW of power is required and the ICE starts again.
 Again, the ICE produces about 30 kW of power which is sufficient to propel the car and provide the HVB with about 9 kW of power.
 Eventually, after charging the HVB, the power output of the ICE reduces to about 18 kW, and the car no longer charges the HVB.
 There are only minor fluctuations in the power applied to or drawn from the HVB as the car adjusts to slight changes in the grade of the freeway.
 Edited July 19, 2014 by larryh 1 hybridbear reacted to this Quote Share this post Link to post Share on other sites